 Spicy (or not) Black Bean Burgers.
 This Southwestern-style black bean burger is everything to love!
 It has an amazing texture and the flavor is a 10/10.
 Step aside all you other mushy flavorless vegetarian burgers!
 Try these, and I promise you will want them on your meal plan rotation!

 I have tried making black bean burgers several times, all the times previous have been utter failures.
 They were mushy and the flavor was just off.
-I don’t particularly care for any of the store bought burgers either.
-I had to remedy this situation with a little testing and I finally came up with a spicy (or not) black bean burger I really love!
-I’ll let you know everything I figured out with the testing.
-Also, the heat I used in these burgers came from cayenne pepper, as noted in the recipe below, you can add this or not.
-We always like a little spice, so we love it!
+I don’t particularly care for any of the store-bought burgers either.
+To remedy this situation with a little testing and I finally came up with a spicy (or not) black bean burger that is really perfect!
+I am ready to share everything I learned in testing.

-Next, pat them dry.
-I laid mine on a paper towel lined sheet pan.
+Then, pat them dry.
+I laid mine on a paper towel-lined sheet pan.
 They don’t need to be perfectly dry, just get some of the moisture off.
 Then I moved them off the pan, by bundling the paper towel and scooping them up.
-Line the sheet pan with parchment and bake at least 15-25 minutes.
+Line the sheet pan with parchment and bake for at least 15-25 minutes.

-You can use breadcrumbs as a binder, but I wanted to try a gluten free version with oat flour.
+You can use breadcrumbs as a binder, but I wanted a gluten-free version with oat flour.
 It worked perfectly.
-I ground mine oat groats in my Nutrimill, but you can always buy the oat flour.
+I ground my oat groats in my Nutrimill, but you can always buy the oat flour.